jlrd221108/kodiflix-repo/README.md

 repository.kodiflix-1.0.0.zip
 ```

 Install that zip first.
-Then install `Kodiflix Helper`, then `Kodiflix` from the repository.
+Then install `Kodiflix`.
+Then, `Kodiflix Helper` will be installed automatically.